 Additionally, the heat sink has been improved in these two places here and there’s also a slight heatsink over the PCH.

-The weigh the chassis comes in at around 4,4 pounds and of course, the build is all aluminum.
+The weight of the chassis comes in around 4,4 pounds and of course, the build is all aluminum.

 Moving over to the i/o on the left-hand side, we have the local area network port, a single USB 3.1, and HDMI, the combo USB C 3.1 and DisplayPort 1.4, and of course, the combo headphone microphone jack.